aklitzke/dors/README.md

 **A:** Like 'horse'

 **Q:** Shouldn't you just add an 'e' at the end?
 Like 'dorse'?
 **A:** Never.
 Nope.
 Go to your room.
-Don't come out till you've learned your lesson.
+Don't come out till you've learned your lesson 🙃

 **Q:** Do I have to use this with a workspace?
 **A:** You can use this crate with or without your crate being a workspace.